 Child Care Subsidies & Assistance in Texas

-Texas Child Care Services covers families up to 85% of state median income — about $92,000 for a family of four, the federal maximum.
-Public Pre-K is free for 4-year-olds in five categories: low-income, English learner, homeless, foster, military.
+Texas Child Care Services covers families up to 85% state median income — about $92,000 for a family of four, the federal maximum.
+Public Pre-K is free for eligible 3- and 4-year-olds in eight priority categories (low-income, English learner, homeless, foster, military, others).

 Child care subsidy (CCDF) in Texas